 Water and sewer rates and fees are set by ACWWA's Board of Directors to meet the cost of operations and to fund debt service.
-In 2017, water and sewer rates increased 2% and 2%, respectively, except for the water investment fee, which did not increase.
+In 2018, water and sewer rates increased 3% and 2%, respectively.
+The monthly water service fees and the water investment fee did not increase.

-In 2016 and 2017, ACWWA experienced strong tap sales due to rapid growth in its service area.
+In 2017 and 2018, ACWWA experienced strong tap sales due to rapid growth in its service area.
 However, management recognizes that tap sales are unpredictable, and are highly dependent on economic factors such as interest rates and costs of building inputs, as well as demand for new commercial and residential developments.
 ACWWA has been able to add to its operating and capital reserves the past two years, and plans to utilize these funds for future capital needs.

-In 2018, ACWWA will continue to focus on capital improvement and infrastructure needs, maintenance of the water and wastewater systems, and cost containment to ensure system stability, meet growth needs, and maintain affordable rates for customers.
+In 2019, ACWWA will continue to focus on capital improvement and infrastructure needs, maintenance of the water and wastewater systems, improving water quality, and cost containment to ensure system stability, meet growth needs, and maintain affordable rates for customers.